volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_vpc_site.md

 `ipv6` - (Optional) IPv6 Address.
 See [Ipv6 ](#ipv6) below for details.

+### No Dc Cluster Group

+This site is not a member of dc cluster group.

 ### No Forward Proxy

 Disable Forward Proxy for this site.